Ned Kelly fact sheet

 Ned Kelly armour

-Please note: Ned Kelly's armour will be removed from The changing face of Victoria exhibition on 11 February 2019 to undergo preparation for display in our new Victoria Gallery, which will open in late May 2019.
+Please note: Ned Kelly's armour has been removed from The changing face of Victoria exhibition to undergo preparation for display in our new Victoria Gallery, which will open in mid-2019.

 Learn more about Ned Kelly's life and his legendary suit of armour.